 - Emails come into my inbox.

-- I read and either a) reply immediately or b) mark as Needs Action.
+- I read and either reply immediately or select a star

-- For the ones I replied to I mark as Awaiting Reply or Delegated.
+- For the ones I replied to I mark them as Awaiting Reply.

 - If there are emails that are informational/don’t require immediate action but I want to keep on my radar I mark them as To Return To.